StanislavLukashevich/LinkedIn-Python-Content-Analytics/README.md

 # Web Scraping and Analyzing Performance of Your Content (Posts) on LinkedIn

-*"Is the number of likes I get on LinkedIn went up or down over the past year?"*
+*"Has the number of likes I get on LinkedIn went up or down over the past year?"*

 **Here is what the program does:**